-Direct and Digital Marketing Essentials
+Direct and Digital Marketing: an Introduction

-A comprehensive, information-packed one-day course introducing all the key aspects of direct and digital marketing.
+A comprehensive, information-packed, one-day course introducing all the key aspects of direct and digital marketing.
 From media selection to results analysis, you’ll learn all the core principles of response-driven marketing and leave with the skills and the confidence to put your new knowledge into immediate practice.

 |Start date||Location||Member||Non-member||Places left||Book|

 During this course you will learn to:

 - Understand the vital role the different media channels play in response driven marketing

 - Identify the key components in planning acquisition, retention and development campaigns

 - Understand the importance of maximising customer value through up-selling, cross-selling, re-selling, winning-back and renewal

 - Identify the essential elements required for integrating direct and digital marketing programmes